 On January, 7th 2019 started the Course for “Industry 4.0 Advanced Operator” at sedApta Academy in Sestri Levante (Genoa), ended officially on Friday, March 1st, 2019.

 Thie course has been thought to give an answer to the skill mismatch phenomenon created by the digital transformation of the industrial processes as induced by Industry 4.0 revolution and intended to amplify in the next future within manufacturing.

 It took place at sedApta Academy in co-operation with the Department of Economics and Business (DIEC) and the Polytechnic School of the University of Genoa and it is mainly aimed to graduates with scientific, technological knowledge and orientation.

-The course aims at being a specific dedicated training opportunity with in-depth and efficient training for professionals.
-It will allow the participants, through a training agreement with the attendant employee(s), to obtain quick return in terms of productivity and strong involvement within the Company.
+The course aimed at being a specific dedicated training opportunity with in-depth and efficient training for professionals.
+It allowed the participants, through a training agreement with the attendant employee(s), to obtain quick return in terms of productivity and strong involvement within the Company.

 The modules of the course